emilianavt/VSeeFacePreview/Assets/VSF SDK/README.md

 # VSeeFace SDK

-You need Unity 2019.4.16f1.
-Make a project and import the lastest UniVRM, then import this SDK.
+You need Unity 2019.4.29f1.
+Make a project and import the UniVRM (0.66 is known to work well, older versions may cause issues with MToon transparency), then import this SDK.
 Also make sure to set the project to [linear color space](https://docs.unity3d.com/Manual/LinearRendering-LinearOrGammaWorkflow.html).

 As an introduction, please watch [this tutorial video](https://youtu.be/jhQ8DF87I5I) by @[Virtual_Deat](twitter.com/Virtual_Deat).